sranjani-s/bharg.github.io/kcl/_posts/2018-11-09-you-are-a-piece-of-art.md

 acclaimed choreographer Christopher Bruce was a "tribute to the victims of political oppression in South America", says Rambert's website.
 It takes visual inspiration from the characteristics of [Dia del los muertos](https://en.wikipedia.org/wiki/Day_of_the_Dead) and is laden with earworm Latin American music.
 It is "one of the most celebrated contemporary dance pieces of its generation" says the website and I am not surprised.
-The show ended with "Killer Pig" choreographed by Sharon Eyal (Finally a female choreographer!)
+The show ended with 'Killer Pig' choreographed by Sharon Eyal (Finally a female choreographer!)
 The piece is long and the perfect word to describe it is 'brazen' as appropriately reviewed by [The Guardian](https://www.theguardian.com/stage/2018/nov/07/rambert-two-review-sadlers-wells-london-sharon-eyal-killer-pig-benoit-swan-pouffer).
 Everything about the performance, including the costume, the lighting and the music, had such an unwavering intensity to it that I did not realise it ran for 20 minutes more than the expected time of completion!